Are External Oil Boilers a Good Choice?

 Use our comparison tool to compare external oil boilers.

-It’s worth noting that the potential costs of the best external oil boilers don’t include installation, which you will also have to take into account.
+The potential costs of the best external oil boilers don’t include the price of installation, which you will also have to take into account.
 To get the best possible price on the installation, we highly recommend comparing 2-3 quotes from different oil boiler installers, that way you can be confident you’re getting the most competitive price.